-Multiskill Initiative/New Experience Model
+Multiskill Initiative/New Experience Model The objective of the model is to have advisors who detect the needs of customers and make available skills and knowledge of the Naranja X ecosystem in order to provide solutions in the first contact, in each of the assisted channels.

-The objective of the model is to have advisors who detect the needs of customers and make available skills and knowledge of the Naranja X ecosystem in order to provide solutions in the first contact, in each of the assisted channels.
+In 2022, the following initiatives were carried out: - Statement of the expected profile of the Multiskill Nxers the internal talent and the reconversion of profiles.

-In 2022, the following initiatives were carried out:
+- Design of the learning path defined for said profile and the pilots of the new experience model - Implementation of the learning path for the multiskill audience with a practical role immersion space in conjunction with an independent consultant.

-- Statement of the expected profile of the Multiskill Nxers - Design of the learning path defined for said profile and the pilots of the new experience model - Implementation of the learning path for the multiskill audience - Plan for the implementation of the defined contents with a focus on Digital Education, Alliances and Financial Education to accompany the defined pilots
+- Plan for the implementation of the defined contents with a focus on Digital Education, Alliances and Financial Education to accompany the defined pilots Galicia Seguros

 Throughout 2022, Galicia Seguros carried out different trainings with the aim of continuing to follow the path of agility.
-These are some of them:
+These are some of them: - Participation in the Galicia Academies adding to their offer comprehensive training programs for reskilling on UX Design, Product Owner, Scrum Master, and Data & Analytics.